List of Adelaide United FC head coaches

 John Kosmina, the club's first head coach.

-Adelaide United Football Club is an Australian professional soccer club based in Hindmarsh, Adelaide.
-The club was formed in 2003 and became the first and only South Australian member to participate in the A-League Men since 2005.
-In their history, they have managed by ten different head coaches.
+Adelaide United Football Club is a professional men's soccer club located in Adelaide, South Australia, Australia.
+Established in 2003, the club was formed to compete in the final season of the National Soccer League after the withdrawals of West Adelaide and Adelaide City, in 1999 and 2003 respectively, left South Australia without representation in the competition.
+The club was one of the eight founding members of the A-League Men and have competed in it concurrently since its formation, under licence from the Australian Professional Leagues.
+In their history, they have been managed by ten different head coaches.

 Carl Veart is the club's longest serving head coach, in charge for 4 years and 345 days.
 Airton Andrioli is the current head coach of Adelaide United.
 Guillermo Amor is the most successful coach in club history, winning the 2015–16 A-League premiership and championship double.
+Adelaide United head coaches have won A-League Men Coach of the Year on three occasions: Aurelio Vidmar in 2009, Guillermo Amor in 2016, and Carl Veart in 2023.